faithvoid/PiHOLED/README.md

 # PiHOLED
 PiHOLED is a basic, no frills Python script to display PiHole &amp; Raspberry Pi hardware statistics on SH1106-based 1.3 inch (128x64) OLED display HATs (can be modified to run on SSD1306-based HATs).
-Tested on a Raspberry Pi Zero W.
+Tested on a Raspberry Pi Zero W but should theoretically work on any SBC with a similar GPIO pinout.

 ![](PiHOLED.jpg?raw=true)